Massage Therapy

 Massages are offered at Taylorsville Redwood campus during fall, spring, and summer semesters.
 Our office is located on the lower level of the Student Center STC 035 on the Taylorsville Redwood campus.
 Call 801-957-4268 during business hours to schedule a massage.

-The cost for students is $30 for an hour massage appointment.
-SLCC employees pay $40.
+The cost for students is $35 for an hour massage appointment.
+SLCC staff and faculty pay $50.
 Payment is due at the time of booking.
 You must schedule your massage in advance, on a first-come, first-served basis.
 Massage reservation fees are considered a non-refundable deposit.

 It is not recommended to receive a massage within the first trimester of pregnancy (13 weeks along or less).
 The first trimester carries an increased risk of miscarriage, and some therapists are concerned that the increased blood flow during a massage might be harmful.
 If you are within the second or third trimester of pregnancy and would like to schedule an appointment, please mention your state of pregnancy during the scheduling process, for this helps notify our staff ahead of time.
 We have limited modalities to create a comfortable environment for pregnant students, however we will do our best.
 You may receive better satisfaction at a spa or massage parlor that specializes in prenatal care.